hughbien/notebook/responsive_web_design.md

 queries to change your layout accordingly (for example, turning a two-column layout into a single-column).

-Media queries is a CSS3 feature born from meida types.
+Media queries is a CSS3 feature born from media types.
 You've seen media types before.
 They're especially handy for print stylesheets:

     <link rel="stylesheet" href="..." media="all" />